fastify/fastify/docs/Hooks.md

 ```
 <a name="scope"></a>
 ### Scope
-Except for [Application Hooks](#application-hooks) all the hooks are encapsulated this means that you can decide where your hooks should run by using `register` as explained in the [plugins guide](https://github.com/fastify/fastify/blob/master/docs/Plugins-Guide.md).
-If you pass a function, that function is bound to the right Fastify context and from there you have full access to the Fastify api.
+Except for [Application Hooks](#application-hooks), all hooks are encapsulated.
+This means that you can decide where your hooks should run by using register as explained in the [plugins guide](https://github.com/fastify/fastify/blob/master/docs/Plugins-Guide.md).
+If you pass a function, that function is bound to the right Fastify context and from there you have full access to the Fastify API.

 ```js
 fastify.addHook('onRequest', function (req, res, next) {